OctopusDeploy/docs/docs/how-to/troubleshoot-polling-tentacles.md

 If the service is up and running, continue to the next step.

-## Connect locally to the Octopus Server polling endpoint using your browser
+## Connect locally to the Octopus Server polling endpoint using your browser {#TroubleshootPollingTentacles-ConnectlocallytotheOctopusServerpollingendpointusingyourbrowser}

 *On the Octopus Server machine*, open a web browser and navigate to [https://localhost:10934](https://localhost:10934) (or your chosen Tentacle communications port if it isn't the default).
 Make sure an**HTTPS**URL is used.